-BASIS OF PRESENTATION AND USE OF ESTIMATES The financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+BASIS OF PRESENTATION AND USE OF ESTIMATES The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("US GAAP").
+The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Management makes various estimates that impact the reported financial amounts, including the collectability of receivables, capitalization and impairment of internally developed software costs, the realization of deferred taxes, unrecognized tax benefits, valuation of investments held at fair value, pension benefit obligations, and postretirement benefits other than pensions.
 Although these estimates and assumptions are based on the best available information, actual results could differ from those estimates.

 CASH AND CASH EQUIVALENTS Management defines cash and cash equivalents to include cash from banks and highly liquid investments.
 OCC considers all highly liquid investments with an initial maturity of three months or less from the date of purchase to be cash equivalents.
-In 2023 and 2022, cash equivalents are comprised of investments in reverse repurchase agreements with major banks and broker dealers, which mature on the next business day.
+In 2024 and 2023, cash equivalents are comprised of investments in reverse repurchase agreements with major banks and broker dealers, which mature on the next business day.
 Under these agreements, OCC purchases United States of America ("U.S.") Treasury securities and the counterparties agree to repurchase the instruments the following business day at a set price, plus interest.
-During the term of the agreements, the underlying securities are transferred through the Federal Reserve, delivery vs. payment, to a custodial account maintained by the transacting bank for the benefit of OCC.
+During the term of the agreements, the underlying securities are transferred through the Fedwire Securities Service ("Fedwire"), delivery vs. payment, to a custodial account maintained by the transacting bank for the benefit of OCC.
 The reverse repurchase agreements are secured with collateral that has a market value greater than or equal to 102% of the cash invested at the time the trade is placed.
-At December 31, 2023 and 2022, the carrying value of OCC's cash equivalents approximates fair value due to the short maturities of these investments.
+At December 31, 2024 and 2023, the carrying value of OCC's cash equivalents approximates fair value due to the short maturities of these investments.

 PROPERTY AND EQUIPMENT Property and equipment are stated at historical cost, less accumulated depreciation and amortization.
 Depreciation is computed using straight-line and accelerated methods based on estimated useful lives that range from five to thirty-nine and one half years.
 Leasehold improvements are amortized over the shorter of the remaining term of the lease or the useful life of the asset.
+When equipment is sold or otherwise disposed of, the Corporation removes the original cost and related accumulated depreciation from its accounts.
+Any resulting gain or loss is then recognized as gain or loss on disposal, property and equipment on the Statements of Income and Comprehensive Income.
+Property and equipment are reviewed for impairment whenever events or changes in circumstances suggest the carrying amount may not be recoverable.